fsharp/fslang-design/FSharp-6.0/FS-1087-resumable-code.md

 ## Library additions (resumable code combinators)

 A set of combinators is provided for combining resumable code.
-This is the normal way to specify resumable code for computation expression buidlers, see the examples.
+This is the normal way to specify resumable code for computation expression builders, see the examples.

 ```fsharp